sundeepsingh1984/eiascrapper/README.md

 # openinsiderscrapper
-Script to scrap and download open insider document
+Script to scrap and download EIA document